AnimaApp/design-token-validator/README.md

 # Design Tokens Validator

+Design tokens are becoming more commonplace as a tool to help provide a consistent way of managing design system attributes.

-Ensure that your design tokens are confirm to the [Design Tokens Standard](https://design-tokens.github.io/community-group/format/#introduction).
+As the number of tools that include design token support increases, so does the importance of ensuring that your design tokens adhere to the [Design Tokens Standard](https://design-tokens.github.io/community-group/format/#introduction).

-The standard is in place to ensure that the design tokens, used to express the design decisions for a design system, are written in a platform-agnostic way.
-This allows for writing design tokens that can be used across languages, platforms, and tools.
+By having tokens that conform to this standard, you ensure that your tokens will be interoperable across a suite of different design system management platforms, like Anima.

 ## Getting Started